 Antibiotics are important medicines for treating bacterial infections in both humans and animals.
 Unfortunately many of the bacteria which cause these infections are becoming resistant to existing antibiotics.

-The aim is to engage the public, through a practical-based soil activity, with the global issue of antimicrobial resistance and address some of the challenges associated with the discovery of novel antibiotics.
-A series of ‘pop-up’ events are taking place at locations across the UK and Ireland, with a variety of hands-on activities for visitors to engage with the issue of antimicrobil resistance and drug discovery.
-Those taking part can track their sample and subsequent analysis online.
+Antibiotics Unearthed engaged the public with the global issue of antimicrobial resistance through a practical soil-based activity, to address some of the challenges associated with the discovery of novel antibiotics.
+A series of ‘pop-up’ events took place at locations throughout the UK and Ireland, with a variety of hands-on activities for visitors to engage with on the issue of antimicrobial resistance and drug discovery.
+Those taking part tracked their sample and subsequent analysis online.

-For further information on Antibiotics Unearthed, please contact the Education and Outreach Team on firstname.lastname@example.org or 0207 685 2677.
+For further information about Antibiotics Unearthed, please contact us at firstname.lastname@example.org